softaria/math-processor/README.md

 You are allowed to run any method, supportd by SymPy.

-For example here is a jon for rewriting tan(x) in term of sinuses.
+For example here is a jon for rewriting tan(x) via sinuses.

 ```
 {